 Wrastling with laddes, putting of ston,

 Harping and piping, ful god won,

 Þer mouthe men here þe gestes singe,

 In al þis werd, þan þo was þore.

 [When he was king, there were the greatest rejoicings you could imagine: jousting with sharp spears, fencing with swords which men carry, lads wrestling, putting stones, lots of harping and piping, games of backgammon and dice, reading romances from books; there one could hear tales sung, minstrels beating the drum, and boars being baited.
 There one might see every kind of glee, there one might see how the excitement grew.
 There had never before been so much rejoicing in the whole world as there was that day.]

 So every kind of glee, and note also the gleymen, 'glee-men', the minstrels, helping to provide it.
 This is a royal entertainment but it's really just a description of the jolly times of medieval Lincolnshire writ large.
-It sounds fun; no wonder the hero of 'Brigg Fair' was so happy to be going to meet his lover!
+It sounds fun - worth getting up 'with the lark in the morning' for that!